-Our pet foods utilize standard proteins like beef, chicken, lamb, pork, and turkey, and novel proteins like duck, quail, rabbit, and venison.
+Our pet foods utilize standard proteins like beef, chicken, lamb, pork, and turkey, and novel proteins like duck, rabbit, and venison.
 Because novel/exotic proteins aren’t usually found in pet foods like standard proteins are, they can be a great option for pets with allergies or sensitivities.

 Choosing A Protein

 When choosing a formula or a protein base for your dog or cat, start with the one you think your pet will enjoy the most.
 If you’re not sure what your pet likes, our Pronto trial sizes are a great place to start.

 Consider Food Sensitivities

 If your pet has a known food allergy or sensitivity, your vet might have specific recommendations to keep their tummies happy.
 Remember that Primal is grain- and gluten-free as well as corn-, wheat- and soy-free.
 And each bag only contains the protein that is called out on the front – we don’t hide other proteins in our products.